PolishSymfonyCommunity/SymfonyMockerContainer/README.md

 Once service is mocked the container will return its mock instead of a real service.

-**Warning:**

-Mind that you can only mock services using MinkBrowserKitDriver.
-You won't be able to mock services using any driver that makes actual HTTP request to your applicaction.

 Using in Symfony functional tests
 ---------------------------------